 InterVac states, “InterVac products are engineered for peak performance and every Made in the USA InterVac product is thoroughly tested before it leaves the factory.”

 The hoses for each model listed stretch to a degree, but the InterVac hose is only 8′ standard, then stretchable to 40′.
 This makes the shorter hose easier to store.
 A positive.
 On the other hand, this design will create greater resistance as you pull, won’t lay flat, but will want to recoil.

-The surface mount model is only 5-1/8″ deep.
+The surface mount model is only 5 ⅛″ deep.
 Then there is the flush mount model for an even cleaner look.
 The problem I see with the flush mount model?
 It’s only cleaner if the hose isn’t stored on the vacuum.
 With the hose hanger and hose, you’re back to protruding off the wall the same overall distance as the surface mount model.
-So, not sure what is gained?
-Maybe I’m missing something?

 The Hoover GUV ProGrade garage vacuum provides all the essentials to keep your garage, work area, and auto’s clean.
 The included caddy ensures all your vacuum tools are organized and easily accessible.

-Only comes with the single piece 30′ crush-proof hose with no option to upgrade.
+Only comes with the single piece 30′ crush-proof hose with no upgrade option during purchase.

 The Bissell Garage Pro Wet Dry Canister Vacuum has a semi-translucent dirt tank with an LED Full Water Tank Indicator.
 No more guessing about how full the vacuum is or losing performance from nearing full capacity.

 There are a few advantages over the other models on this list.
 This vacuum has wet vacuuming capabilities and is bagless, which saves in additional maintenance costs.
 Just wash out the 4-gallon tank when too dirty.